nannou-org/nannou/guide/src/tutorials/draw/drawing-images.md

 # }
 ```

+After all that, we've still got an empty window...but not for much longer!

 ## Drawing a Texture

 Finally, in our `view` function, we can draw the texture stored in our model with the `texture` method of the [App's Draw API](https://docs.rs/nannou/latest/nannou/draw/struct.Draw.html).